dbump3/CS4641DroneDelivery/index.md

 This problem is an in-progress [Kaggle competition](https://www.kaggle.com/c/hashcode-drone-delivery/overview) at the time of attempting this project.

 ## Methods
+In general, we will have at least two general approaches solving the problem.
+One way is using only the necessary drone commands: Load and Deliver.
+Then, we can factor in the optional commands as Kaggle lists in the [instructions](https://www.kaggle.com/c/hashcode-drone-delivery/data?select=hashcode_delivery_instructions.pdf): Unload and Wait.
+These extra commands might further increase efficiency.

 ### Q-Learning
 We expect to first use Q-Learning to solve the problem through reinforcement learning.
 In this case, the drones are our agents, and the actions are listed in the [Kaggle instructions](https://www.kaggle.com/c/hashcode-drone-delivery/data?select=hashcode_delivery_instructions.pdf).
 We intend to reward states that have products closer to customers.
 This would mean a drone carrying a load to a warehouse closer to a customer would increase the reward, and of course, delivering a product to a customer would increase reward further.
 There are cases where a drone should not only be completing a delivery in every flight.
 For example, a drone could pick up a side product, drop it off to another warehouse on the way to its main customer, then return to that closer warehouse later and pick up all the product necessary for this second order.